 ·What would it mean for concrete fields of application, such as medicine or psychology, if empathy were limited?

-The workshop will be organized by Jessica Struchhold, Eva Schmidt, and Simon Wimmer.
+The workshop will be organized by Jessica Struchhold, Eva Schmidt, Simon Wimmer and Paul Klur.

 If you have any questions, please contact us at [email protected].